 Icepick scars are caused by depression on the skin fibres.
 As mentioned above, the first stage of icepick scar treatment is to reduce the depth of the scar and even it out with the skin’s surface.

 As icepick scars are pitted and depressed, the first course of action is to improve their depth.
 One way is by encouraging collagen production around the scar.
 TCA CROSS uses trichloroacetic acid, a medium-deep peeling agent to penetrate the epidermis and dermis while coagulating proteins.
 Small amounts of TCA at high concentrations are deposited into the depths of the scar — this bridges the scar and causes an intense inflammatory reaction stimulating the development of new collagen fibres at the base of the scar.
+Growth factors can also be used concurrently to enhance the skin's ability to produce collagen in response to TCA CROSS.

 After the procedure, your scars might look a little more damaged, but this is normal.
 The point of damaging and inflaming your scar tissues is to signal the skin’s natural healing process.
 To reduce infection, your doctor will apply an antibiotic ointment.